International College of Digital Innovation, CMU

 In R, you can create a bar plot using the barplot()

-In this example, I’ll create a basic bar plot with random data:
+function.
+We will create a basic bar plot with random data:

 vector: